Alfredo-Vargas/ai4im/analysis/final_report.md

 full_data_df.head()
 ```

+- All of the claning steps were implemented using pipelines within the pandas framework (see notebooks).

 #### Data splits, tried the following:

 1. Split 80% for train and 20% for test.
 A sort of training \"cross-validation\" can be considered intrinsically incorporated when using Random Forest with a number of estimator larger than one (the default is $100$).
 To split the data we used: